captured Landscapes - Human Portraits

 Such a world is well-known to all of us who grew up in Eastern Europe at some point in the twentieth century.
 We know how such worlds are born and where they invariably lead to.
 We know it less through experience with commercial advertising, but from our history of authoritarian regimes, both from the left and the right of politics.
 We know from personal experience that the basic methods and the functions of slogans, whether for commercial or for political purposes, are the same: obliterate the personal or the individual, and glorify the uniform, the impersonal, the communal.

 The photos of Times Square made me think about connections between my past and the present.
 They made me think about the effects of propaganda on our consciousness.
-They made me wonder about the meaning of public art … where does art end and where does propaganda begin...
-Then I remembered forms of resistance in Easter Europe to the slogan-based external reality that surrounded us… I recalled our sounds and silences, our images, our films, our theaters… our art.
+They made me wonder about the meaning of art … where does art end and propaganda begin...
+I remembered intellectual resistance in Eastern Europe to the slogan-based external reality that surrounded us, our sounds and silences, our images, our films, our theaters… our art.
 Rarely shiny, hardly ever glamorous, almost always personal.
 I remembered the importance of the private, the intimate, the individual.
 And I decided that the time has come to create a project about the past and the present.
-About slogans, clichés and propaganda, about their influence on consciousness.
-About art, art as resistance, art as revolution, art as refuge from the effects of the ideological.
-And about individual lives within the flow of all that.

 Always attracted by multimedia formats and comparative contexts, I landed on the idea of a series of photographs and personal interviews in Cuba and in New York, accompanied by music composed to these photographic and interview archives.
 I knew that the best musician to work with me on such a project would be Elio Villafranca.
 I called him, described the idea to him, and I asked if he would be interested in working with me.
 When he said yes, Captured Landscapes was born.